selivan/selivan.github.io/_posts/2018-01-31-ansible-dynamic-inventory-ec2-keys-in-vault.md

 title:  "Using Ansible dynamic AWS EC2 inventory with encrypted credentials in vault"
 tags: [ansible,aws,ec2,ansible-vault]
 ---
+**UPD**: The most secure way is to create instance with IAM role and run ansible on it.
+But sometimes it is not convenient.

 Ansible dynamic inventory script for AWS EC2 requires either to store credentials in plain text in `~/.aws/credentials`, or to manually export them in shell variables.